- Windows NT 4.0 Workstation

 Open this configuration file and this time enter only the information that you removed from the baseline configuration, ensuring that you tailor the settings to this particular web site For example:

 You should automate the creation of this configuration file as part of your site creation activities.
-The fastest way to achieve this is to write the configuration file to the d:\sites\<web site>\analog.cfg location at creation time as part of an automated site creation script.
+The fastest way to achieve this is to write the configuration file to the d:\sites\<web site>\analog.cfg as part of your website creation script.

-In the above example, a default Analog C:Amie Edition HTML report will be generated in(http://www.domain.com/stats/ to the user).
+In the above example, a default Analog CE HTML report will be generated in(http://www.domain.com/stats/ to the user).

 Ensure that you repeat the creation of this file for all web sites on your server.